 We've seen melting sea-ice at the poles, 50° heatwaves in India, floods in Bangladesh and drought in California.
 The UK hasn't escaped either with severe floods in almost every region in recent years.

-Who is responsible for global climate change?
+Who is responsible for the global climate emergency?

 The world has warmed by over 1°C since the mid-19th century.

 During that period richer countries like the UK have been powering their economies on coal, oil and gas – fossil fuels – causing the global temperature rise.
-They are largely responsible for the backlog of climate changing emissions lingering in the atmosphere.
+They are largely responsible for the backlog of climate-changing emissions lingering in the atmosphere.
 And they are still releasing more than their fair share of emissions.

 What is fair global climate action?